iNineBD/Track-5Sem2025Server/README.md

 ### Steps to Configure and Run

 1. **Clone the Repository**
-   Open the terminal and run the command below to clone the repository:
+   Open the terminal and run the command below to clone the repositor

    ```bash
    git clone https://github.com/ininetrack/Track-5Sem2025Server.git